arnesanches/scikit-ai-predictions/README.md

 ## Notes

 - The `.ipynb` format is ideal for learning, as it combines code, results, and explanations in an interactive and educational way.
 - The `.py` format is more practical for automated execution and integration with other systems.

+## Contributions

+Contributions are welcome!
+Feel free to open issues or pull requests in this repository.

+## License

+This project is licensed under the MIT License.

 ---